nazimboudeffa/nextjs-cookbook/README.md

 # nextjs-cookbook

-This CookBook was created with notes from diffrent sources and the help of AI
+This CookBook was created by taking notes from diffrent sources and the help of AI

 ## Code With Guillaume